 - Home: Used to distinguish a permanent (family) address for students from out of the area, or a home address for alumni.
 International students and employees (visa classes F, M and J) must maintain a valid foreign address in this field.

 - On-Campus: Used only for University housing addresses.
 It is populated automatically each term.

 - Parents: DU can maintain up to two addresses for parents.

 - Seasonal: Used to override your permanent mailing address for certain times each year—e.g., a summer house.

-- Temporary: Used to override your mailing address for a single specified period, such as during study abroad.
+- Temporary: Used to override your permanent mailing address for a single specified period.